-Susan Chervellera-Stewart joined the Board in 2013 and currently serves as Board Chair.
+Susan Chervellera-Stewart joined the Board in 2013.
 She retired as a Court Services Manager from Superior Court of California, County of Alameda, in 2011.
 Her management experience includes more than 24 years in court operations, including the areas of domestic violence and family law.
 Ms. Chervellera-Stewart has a Bachelor of Arts Degree from San Jose State University.

-Larisa Meisenheimer, Esq., is the Chair of FVLC’s Internal Committee, and has served as a member of the Board since 2013.
+Larisa Meisenheimer, Esq., has served as a member of the Board since 2013.
 She is a partner at Shartsis Friese LLP and primarily handles litigation of complex financial disputes.
 She also worked in the District Attorney’s Office in Multnomah County (Portland, OR) where she prosecuted assault cases involving domestic abuse.
 Ms. Meisenheimer has a J.D. from Stanford University and a B.A. from Pomona College.

 Patrick Bengtsson is recently retired from the Clorox Company in Oakland, at Clorox he was Vice President and Associate General Counsel for Intellectual Property and International.
 Prior to joining The Clorox Company in 2003 he was Vice President and Chief Intellectual Property Counsel at TheraSense, Inc. in Alameda.
 Mr. Bengtsson has worked closely with the Family Violence Law Center since 2007 as a volunteer attorney representing FVLC clients at restraining order hearings.
 He holds a J.D. degree from the University of San Diego School of Law and Bachelor of Science degree from Cal Berkeley.